 - Year 2 or Year 3

 - Taught in:

 This course will introduce students to the study of the Near and Middle East, through a variety of interconnected topics that have been important in the anthropological literature on the region.
-The course uses material on countries such as Syria, Egypt, Saudi Arabia, and Jordan, but will also include literature on Muslims in South East Asia and Europe.
+The course uses material on countries such as Syria, Egypt, Saudi Arabia, and Palestine, and may also include literature on Muslims in South East Asia and Europe.
 It seeks to balance ethnography and theory, drawing attention to contributions made to wider debates in the discipline.

 Objectives and learning outcomes of the module

 On successful completion of this module a student will be able to:

 - critically evaluate a range of theories and ethnographic source material relating to the Near & Middle East

 - locate and use secondary sources relevant to selected topics

 - discuss ideas, arguments, and information in a seminar setting

 Developing regional expertise is a key component of the study of anthropology, and central to programmes across the school.
 The learning outcomes are designed to ensure that students develop a solid grounding in the anthropology of the Near and Middle East, refine their ability to critically engage diverse literatures and communicate their knowledge in a variety of ways.
 These processes of comprehension, analysis and communication are central to all anthropology programmes, as well as to the broader humanities and social sciences at SOAS.